National Council (Switzerland): Powers

 Sometimes, after the first reading, the National Council and the Council of States end up producing different texts, in which case a difference resolution procedure takes place, in which the bill is sent back and forth between the two councils.
 After a bill has been sent back three successive times, the two councils must meet together to discuss the matter.

 Each year the National Council elects a President of the National Council, who leads sessions of the National Council and joint sessions of the National Council and the Council of States.
-This office is distinct from and ranks lower than the President of the Swiss Confederation.